787478942/zwang380.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

 My name is Zhongxiang Wang, or 王忠祥 in Chinese.
 You can contact me at zhongxiang521aa@gmail.com.
-I am currently pursuing my master degree at the School of Engineering And Applied Science, Department of Electrical and Systems Engineering, University of Pennsylvania.
-Prior to this, I earned my Bachelor's degree from The University of Iowa in 2022.
+I am currently pursuing my Electrical Engineering master's degree at the University of Pennsylvania.
+Prior to this, I earned my Computer Science and Mathematic Bachelor's degree from The University of Iowa in 2022.
 My primary research interests involve computer vision, decision-making, optimization, and SAT solver.
-Currently, I am working on building Cube-and-Conquer SAT solver.
+Currently, I am working on building a Cube-and-Conquer SAT solver.

 # 🔥 News